-In 2019-20, the Council received eight complaints about eight ACT judicial officers, and seven enquiries.
+In 2020-21, the Council received 7 complaints from 7 individual complainants, about 6 ACT judicial officers.
 All complaints were made to the Council by members of the public.

-These complaints included allegations of bias, failure to give a fair hearing, discourtesy, speaking in a threatening tone, failure to recuse, unfamiliarity with the law and failing to properly weigh evidence.
+Complaints included allegations of bias, failure to give a fair hearing, discourtesy, incorrect application of the law, bullying and intimidation.

-The Council also received complaints about what were claimed to be incorrect decisions.
-In these cases, the Council advised the complainant that they may wish to seek legal advice about their appeal options as the Council has no ability to examine the merits of or change a judicial officer's decision.
+Some complaints also included allegations of incorrect decisions.
+In these cases, the Council advised the complainant that they may wish to seek legal advice about their appeal options because the Council has no ability to examine the merits of, or change, a judicial officer's decision.

-Following a preliminary examination of the complaints, the Council decided to dismiss six complaints under s 35B of the Judicial Commissions Act 1994 (the Act).
+Following a preliminary examination of the complaints, the Council decided to dismiss 4 complaints under s 35B of the Judicial Commissions Act 1994 (the Act).
+Included in these 4 complaints was one complaint carried over from the previous reporting period.